-Handouts: I produce my own handouts for this course and will circulate them in Brightspace each week.
+Handouts: I produce my own handouts for this course and will circulate them in Brightspace.
 They include concise overviews of key themes and terms to help you prepare for upcoming class sessions.
-You can think of them as an alternative to an MDIA 200 textbook.
+You can think of them as an alternative to a Media Studies textbook.